withtally/gov_deployer/README.md

 You can find the dao contract code here: [BravoGovernorDelegate.sol](contracts/Compound/BravoGovernorDelegate.sol)

-The delegate contract is changed to not block Bravo DAO's which does not have an previous Alpha.
+The delegate contract is changed to not block Bravo DAO's which does not have a previous Alpha.

 ```bash
 npx hardhat bravo_delegate \